4 Questions to Improve Your Nonfiction Book Draft

 Note: These four questions for improving a nonficition book draft came about because I couldn’t find anything online that addressed revising nonfiction.
 All the blog posts were about improving novel drafts or academic papers.
 My nonfiction book client, a first-time author, had finished his first draft.
 He was experiencing that nervous tension that comes when you find yourself in the middle of an intersection and can’t decide which way to go.
 You got there, you’re okay, but if you don’t go one way or the other something, you fear, will come any second to plow you over.

-And because I could find nothing appropriate for said happy-but-anxious newbie nonfiction book author, I wrote out my own brief guide to reading the first draft of one’s nonfiction book with fresh eyes and evaluating what concerns to address before the manuscript zips through the Web and lands in your editor’s in-box.
+And because I could find nothing appropriate for said happy-but-anxious newbie nonfiction book author, I wrote my own brief guide to reading the first draft of one’s nonfiction book with fresh eyes and evaluating what concerns to address before the manuscript zips through the Web and lands in your editor’s in-box.

-4 Key Areas of Concern for a First-Draft Revision
+4 Key Considerations for a First-Draft Revision

 I advised my nonfiction book client to take a break from the first draft for a few weeks, a month if he could, long enough to let it rest.
-Then he could pick it back up and consider these 4 key areas, asking himself each key question and questions related to each key question.
+Then he could pick it back up and consider these 4 key concerns, asking himself each key question and questions related to each key question.

 So here is (slightly edited) what I suggested to Beloved Client.
 (And I mean that sincerely.
 He’s a wonderful man with a huge heart to help others, my favorite type of client.)